LICO-labs/LinA.jl/README.md

 ## Citing

-If you have used our librarie and wish to cite our work (which we greatly encourage) use the referrence of [our paper.](https://hal.archives-ouvertes.fr/hal-03336003) Starring the _LinA.jl_ repository on GitHub is also appreciated.
+If you have used our library and wish to cite our work (which we greatly encourage) use the referrence of [our paper.](https://hal.archives-ouvertes.fr/hal-03336003) Starring the _LinA.jl_ repository on GitHub is also appreciated.